-ratory Birds Are migratory birds known to occur in the vicinity of the project?
-None identified.
-Yes 2.
-Will there be adverse or beneficial effects on migratory birds as a result of the project?
-No - Explain: Yes - Describe general proximity to project and potential impacts: Environmental commitments and Provisions include language to net the bridge prior to May 1 to prevent migratory bird nesting for the Henslow Sparrow will be completed during project final design.
-Avoidance, minimizar mitigation measures, if necessary, will be determined in consultation with WDNR once surve completed. g.
-Surveys tion or 3.
-Has migratory bird-related coordination with WDNR and/or FWS been completed? ☐ No - Explain: ☐ Yes - Attach and reference location in this document: Initial Comments have been received by WDN Appendix 5.
-R. See 4.
-Are avoidance, minimization or compensatory mitigation measures required?
-No Yes - Describe.
-Include commitments on Basic Sheet 8, Environmental Commitments.
-Henslow Sparrow Surveys for the Henslow Sparrow will be completed during project final design.
-Avoidance, m mitigation measures, if necessary, will be determined in consultation with WDNR once survey completed.
-Swallows Swallow nests have been observed under the existing bridge.
-The Federal Migratory Bird Treaty Ac old bridges with active swallow nests should not be destroyed while swallows are nesting or rearin established as May 1 through August 30. s have been trequires that Under the U.S. Migratory Bird Treaty Act, destruction of swallows and other migratory birds, or unlawful unless a permit is obtained from the U.S. Fish and Wildlife Service.
-Therefore, the projecutilize measures to prevent nesting (i.e., remove unoccupied nests during the non-nesting season and netting prior to May 1), or construction must avoid nesting and rearing season.
-Netting should be removed promptly following deck removal to avoid trapping birds.
-The cost for preventing nesting shall be included in the cost of Removing Old Bridge. ct must either
+- 1. Are migratory birds known to occur in the vicinity of the project? - None identified. - X Yes - 2.
+Will there be adverse or beneficial effects on migratory birds as a result of the project? - No Explain: - Yes Describe general proximity to project and potential impacts: Environmental commitments and Special Provisions include language to net the bridge prior to May 1 to prevent migratory bird nesting.
+Surveys for the Henslow Sparrow will be completed during project final design.
+Avoidance, minimization or mitigation measures, if necessary, will be determined in consultation with WDNR once surveys have been completed. - 3.
+Has migratory bird-related coordination with WDNR and/or FWS been completed? - No Explain: - Yes Attach and reference location in this document: Initial Comments have been received by WDNR.
+See Appendix 5. - 4.
+Are avoidance, minimization or compensatory mitigation measures required? - No No - Yes Describe.
+Include commitments on Basic Sheet 8, Environmental Commitments. - Henslow Sparrow

+Surveys for the Henslow Sparrow will be completed during project final design.
+Avoidance, minimization or mitigation measures, if necessary, will be determined in consultation with WDNR once surveys have been completed.